Brown tree snakes found at Cocos Island

 In 1984, Guam's native bird was added to the endangered species list.

-Gutierrez said with the recent discovery of snakes, they’re working on an educational plan to prevent accidental transport of snakes.
+Gutierrez said with the recent discovery of snakes, his division is working on an educational plan to prevent accidental transport of snakes.

-In the meantime, USGS is doing surveys of the snake to determine the true numbers, capturing what they can, and confirming locations of the snakes, he said.

-Gutierrez encourages anyone who sees a brown tree snake at Cocos Island to call 488-7245.
+Surveys to better understand the number of brown tree snakes on the island are ongoing and the Rapid Response Team is also capturing and removing any snakes found on Cocos Island.
+To date, four adult snakes capable of breeding, as well as five juveniles, have been removed.